Darlene Long, MS, ANP-BC, RNFA

 National Institute of First Assisting – in conjunction with College of Southern Nevada School of Nursing, 2012

 Adult Nurse Practitioner, American Nurse Credentialing Center (ANCC) 2005, 2010, 2015.

 Registered Adult Nurse Practitioner –2005 – present; prescriptive privileges 11/06 – present

 During her time working in transplantation, Darlene was involved in multiple professional organizations.
 She was a charter member of the International Transplant Nurses Society, planning and speaking at many national and international conferences.
 She served on the board of directors for ITNS 2005-2007.
 She served as chair of ITNS Advanced Practice Nurse Special Interest Group 2008-2010.
-She was a founder and charter member of Colorado chapter of ITNS.
+She was a founder and charter member of the Colorado chapter of ITNS.

-Joining MIPS in January 2020, Darlene is excited to start a new adventure, and continue lifelong learning with a focus on interventional radiology and minimally invasive procedures.
+Joining MIPS in January 2020, Darlene is excited to start a new adventure and continue lifelong learning with a focus on interventional radiology and minimally invasive procedures.